 - Remove from the oven, sprinkle the marshmallows over the top, then return to the oven.

-A few things to remember
+Here are a few things to remember.

 - The original recipe calls for the topping to be sprinkled on top.
-I like adding to the bottom and top.
+I like adding it to the bottom and top.

 - Adjust the recipe to your likeness.

-Never be afraid to recreate a recipe, be curious about what it could be and have fun with it.
+Never be afraid to recreate a recipe, be curious about what it could be, and have fun with it.